MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 - _solver_: <br>
     **TYPE**: _SMTEnumerator | str_ <br>
     **DEFAULT VALUE**: _"total"_ <br>
     **DESCRIPTION**: if a string is provided, a new [_SMTEnumerator_](#smtenumerator) of the type specified from the string will be used during construction, otherwise the provided enumerator will be used.
-This parameter is use to compute enumeration (if necessary) and to apply normalization to theory atoms while building the DD.
+This parameter is used to compute enumeration (if necessary) and to apply normalization to theory atoms while building the DD.
 - _tlemmas_: <br>
     **TYPE**: _List[FNode] | None_<br>
     **DEFAULT VALUE**: _None_ <br>